-Starting structures were built using the fragment library within MacroModel 6.5 [10, 11].
+Starting structures were built using the fragment library within MACROMODEL 6.5 [10, 11].
 All calculations were performed on a Silicon Graphics O2 R/5000 workstation running IRIX 6.5.6.

-Conformational analyses were performed with MacroModel version 6.5 using the Monte Carlo Multiple Minimum Search protocol.
-All the active ligands were considered both in their neutral and protonated positively charged forms.
-Since quaternization can be tolerated, it can be assumed that the basic piperazine center is binding in its protonated form to 5-HT4 receptor, although within reason, the basicity of the basic centre is not critical.
+Conformational analyses were performed with MACROMODEL version 6.5 using the Monte Carlo Multiple Minimum Search protocol.
+All the active ligands were considered both in their neutral and protonated, positively charged forms.
+Because quaternisation can be tolerated, it may be assumed that the basic piperazine center is binding in its protonated form to 5-HT4 receptor, although the basicity of the basic centre is not critical.

-All minimizations were performed using the AM-BER force-field as implemented in Macromodel 6.5 using the GB/SA continuum water model to check for the hydrogen bond stability.
+All minimisations were performed using the AM-BER force-field as implemented in MACROMODEL 6.5 using the GB/SA continuum water model to check for the hydrogen bond stability.

-Prior to submitting the ligands to the Monte Carlo protocol, a minimization was carried out using the AMBER force field and the GB/SA continuum water model.
-Default options were used with the Full Matrix-Newton-Raphson (FMNR) minimizer, allowing for a maximum of 500 iterations per structure, until a gradient of 0.05 kcal Å-1 was reached.
+Prior to submitting the ligands to the Monte Carlo protocol, a minimisation was carried out using the AMBER force field and the GB/SA continuum water model.
+Default options were used with the Full Matrix Newton-Raphson (FMNR) minimiser, allowing for a maximum of 500 iterations per structure, until a gradient of 0.05 kJ/Å-mol was reached.